Dominic Selwood: Early life and career

 He was called to the Bar in London by Lincoln's Inn, joined a set of barristers' chambers in the Inner Temple, and was a member of the Western Circuit.
 In a 2014 interview he said that his work as a criminal barrister had been formative for writing thrillers.
-He is one of the founders of Arabesque Partners.

 Selwood says he is "obsessed with the weirder side of the past", and describes himself as a "deeply fuzzy and laissez-faire English Catholic".
-He speaks regularly about history at schools, universities, literary festivals, learned societies and institutions like the British Library and British Museum.
+He speaks regularly about history in the media, at schools, universities, literary festivals, learned societies and institutions like the British Library and British Museum.

 Selwood served in the British Army Reserve, attending the Royal Military Academy Sandhurst, before commissioning into the General Service Corps, reaching the rank of Captain.

-In 2023 he was a non-fiction writing mentor for London Jewish Book Week's Genesis Emerging Writers' programme.
 In 2025 he was a judge of the Jane Austen Literacy Foundation's writing competition.

 In 2025 he argued in favour of Britain retaining its historic collection of the Parthenon's sculptures (also known as the Elgin Marbles) in the first major debate in Greece on the subject, held in the Old Parliament House in Athens.

+Historical positions

+Selwood is an Honorary Research Fellow in history at the University of Exeter.
+He is a member of the Blue Plaques panel for the City of London and an advisor on the Heritage Working Group of Southwark Cathedral.